Photo by Nathan Anderson on Unsplash

 For Companies:

-- December job posts get 20% more applications than same posts in June (Glassdoor data)
+- December job posts get 20% more applications than the same posts in June (Glassdoor data)

 - Compensation offers trend 5-8% higher in Q1 (Robert Half salary guide)